kingkrs10/SavageGentlemen/replit.md

 - Event creation with pricing and calendar functionality
 - Advanced ticket options vs general ticket creation
 - Database connectivity for new events
-- Webhook endpoint not properly configured for payment completion (payments succeed but may not complete orders)

 ## User Preferences
 - Focus on functionality over aesthetics